walaj/VariantBam/README.md

 > 5. Ability to count numbers of reads that satisfy any number of user-defined properties
 > 6. Read and write CRAM files
 > 7. Selectively strip alignment tags

+VariantBam is implemented in C++ and uses the HTSlibrary from Heng Li, a highly optimized C library used as the core of Samtools and BCFtools.

 Example
 -------